S2S-ICO/MJO-Diagnostics/README.md

 #### Patch note
 The latest releases of climpred can be found on [climpred's github].

+#### Additional usefull tool
+[xskillscore] is an open source project and Python package that provides verification metrics of deterministic (and probabilistic from properscoring) forecasts with xarray.

 </br></br>
 ### [2] Spaceholder for next item
 </br>